ShaharBenIshay/Linear-Quanitization-Deep-Learning-Models/README.md

 2. Calculate scaling factor (S)
 3. Calculate  zero point (Z)
 4. Use S and Z to fill the rest of the the values following a linear mapping.
-5. Store params with INT8 and in inference time (test time) use dequanitization to avoid precision loss.
+5. Store params with INT8 and in inference time (test time) use dequanitization (with fp32) to avoid precision loss.

 dequanitization: If we want to go back to FP32, we can use the linear relationship that we used to quantize the original values.